pgomez-a/dslr/data_analysis/README.md

 All the mathematical formulas used to calculate these values have tried to be the same as those used by the **[Pandas library](https://pandas.pydata.org)**.
 In the case of quantiles, the result may vary by a few decimal places.

 ## Centralization Measures
+They only make sense if they are used with numeric values. **They are values around which the data is grouped.**

 ### [mode](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.mode.html)
 The **mode** is the **value with the highest absolute frequency**, that is, it's the value that is repeated the most.
 An important aspect to keep in mind is that there may or may not be a mode (if all values have the same absolute frequency).
 Furthermore, if for example there are two different values with the highest absolute frequency, we say that the data distribution is **bimodal.**